mkkieru/Github-Search/README.md

 #### By **Mark kieru**

 ## Description
 - This is an angular app.
-It allows users to search for a user in Github without having to visit the site.
+It allows users to search for a user in Github without having to visit the Github site.

 ## Setup/Installation requirements